iAbhishek91/google-cloud/Services/NW-05-cloud-DNS.md

 > 8.8.8.8 is worlds free DNS service provided by Google.

-Similarly for internal DNS, for the application that we build and deploy in GCP are supported by Cloud GCP.
+Similarly for internal DNS, for the application that we build and deploy in GCP are supported by Cloud DNS.

 - These DNS servers are **managed** by Google
 - HA (100% SLA) with low latency, scalable and cost effective.